Pension Calculator: Estimate your pension pot at retirement

 That said, estimating the likely size of your pension pot upon retirement can give you a good idea of whether it is likely to meet your expectations.

 Final salary pension schemes

 This calculator is designed to help you estimate how much your defined contribution scheme will be worth.
 It is not suitable for final salary schemes.
 You should contact your scheme administrator directly if you want to find out what the retirement benefits are from one of those schemes.

 Taxation and pension legislation

 The information provided by the calculator is based on current legislation, which is subject to change at any time.
-The calculator does not take account of tax relief, annual contribution limits or the lifetime allowance charge.
+It assumes that basic rate tax relief (20%) is added to your personal contributions.
+The calculator does not take account of annual contribution limits or the lifetime allowance charge.